eksctl-io/eksctl/docs/proposal-001_add-ons.md

 ***This needs to be reviewed, it was written from memory***

-Add-ons in kubeadm are much more tightly coupled then elsewhere, and the only add-ons are the DNS component (orignally it was kube-dns, and more recently CoreDNS was adopted; both choices are still offered), and kube-proxy.
+Add-ons in kubeadm are much more tightly coupled than elsewhere, and the only add-ons are the DNS component (orignally it was kube-dns, and more recently CoreDNS was adopted; both choices are still offered), and kube-proxy.
 The implementation varies between add-on, one is defined in terms of `k8s.io/api` structs directly, and the other is defined as an in-line string that is used with `text/template`.
 Originally, both add-ons used structs, but that has